 What Is ADHD?

 ADHD is one of the most commonly diagnosed behavioral health disorders.
 Approximately 9% of all children and adolescents are diagnosed with ADHD.1 In most cases, ADHD will be diagnosed with a comorbid mental health condition, such as anxiety or other mood disorders.
-Almost 75% of children and adolescents diagnosed with ADHD will have comorbidity.2 Additionally, ADHD is commonly divided into three distinct categories: inattentive type, hyperactive-impulsive type, and combined type.
+Almost 75% of children and adolescents diagnosed with ADHD will have at least one comorbidity.2 Additionally, ADHD is commonly divided into three distinct categories: inattentive type, hyperactive-impulsive type, and combined type.

 What Is OCD?

-Similarities Between ADHD & OCD
+Similarities Between OCD and ADHD

 Although ADHD and OCD are different disorders, there are several similarities between the two diagnoses.
 Both disorders may affect the diagnosed individual’s day-to-day life by disrupting neurotypical behaviors.
 Both disorders may influence the way diagnosed individuals act in academic, professional, or social environments, and how they are perceived by others.